Isaac Paredes Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.5 K/9, which ranks 25th in MLB.
+- The Athletics pitching staff is 29th in the league with a collective 6.8 strikeouts per nine innings.

-- The Athletics' 6.33 team ERA ranks 29th across all league pitching staffs.
+- The Athletics have the 28th-ranked team ERA across all MLB pitching staffs (7.00).

-- The Athletics rank 22nd in baseball in home runs given up (11 total, 1.6 per game).
+- Athletics pitchers combine to give up 14 total home runs at a clip of 1.8 per game (to rank 24th in the league).

-- Fujinami (0-1) pitches for the Athletics to make his second start of the season.
+- The Athletics will look to Kaprielian (0-0) in his second start of the season.

-- The right-hander last appeared on Saturday against the Los Angeles Angels, when he threw 2 1/3 innings, allowing eight earned runs while giving up five hits.
+- His most recent time out was on Tuesday against the Cleveland Guardians, when the right-hander tossed five innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.